code-charity/youtube/README.md

 <h1 align="center">«Improve YouTube!»</h1>

-> :grey_question: ImprovedTube controls under the YouTube player ([842](https://github.com/code4charity/YouTube-Extension/issues/842))
+> :grey_question: ImprovedTube controls in, under or around the Video player ([842](https://github.com/code4charity/YouTube-Extension/issues/842))

 > 📟 Firefox, Edge, Opera published!
 Please try / rate <br> 📟 We are focused on bugs & UX.
 Wishes for New Features might have to wait but please keep them up!